Rochester MN Senior Softball Bylaws

 Article 4: Officers

-Section 1: The officers of the Board of Directors will include the League Coordinator, two Assistant Coordinators, Secretary, Treasure, two Publicity Directors, Rules/Safety Committee Director, Web Director, Team Managers, Previous League Coordinator, Previous Treasurer and Previous Publicity Director.
+Section 1: The officers of the Board of Directors will include the League Coordinator, two Assistant Coordinators, Secretary, Treasure, two Publicity Directors, Rules/Safety Committee Director, Web Director, Team Managers, Special Assistant to the Coordinator, Previous League Coordinator, Previous Treasurer and Previous Publicity Director.
 The Previous Treasurer and Previous Publicity Director will serve one calendar year only.
 The Previous League Coordinator will continue until there is an election of a new Coordinator.
 The elected Board of Directors positions are: League Coordinator, two Assistant Coordinators, Secretary, Treasure, two Publicity Directors, Rules/Safety Committee Director and Web Director.
 These positions shall be elected and announced for the next calendar year by the last game date of the current year.
 (See the Rochester Minnesota Senior Softball Election Procedure on the Rules and Procedures Web page.)
 A nominating committee, appointed by the current League Coordinator, representative of the diverse membership of RMSS, shall screen and discuss applicants for positions for the elected Board positions, secure their pledges to serve, and present its recommended slate of elected Board Members at the October Board of Directors meeting.
 These elected Board member will begin their terms in January of the following year.
 One person may hold multiple positions on the Board.

 Subsection B: All members of the Board of Directors (including Team Managers) shall pledge to enforce, and abide by, the Bylaws, the Rules and Regulations, the Code of Conduct (fair play and good sportsmanship), and all procedures approved by RMSS.